dubek/malc/README.md

     sudo yum install llvm gc-devel

-Besides these dependencies, malc needs a working mal interpreter; malc comes bundled with the Ruby implementation of the mal interpreter to ease the usage.
-A working Ruby runtime is also required.
+Besides these dependencies, malc needs a working Mal interpreter; malc comes bundled with the Ruby implementation of the Mal interpreter (in `mal-interpreter` directory) to easier invocation of malc.
+Hence, a working Ruby runtime is required.

 ## Usage